Asymptotic behavior of the pressure function for H\"older potentials: Proofs of Main theorems

 For locally constant functions, the true gap between $p_\phi(t)$ and $\ell_\infty(t)$ is asymptotically exponential, matching the form of the lower bound in the previous theorem: \begin{example} Let $(X,T)$ be the full two-sided shift on the alphabet $\{1,...,k\}$ and $\phi:X\to\R$ be a potential which is constant on cylinders of length 1, i.e. $\phi(x)=c_{x_0}$ where $c_1,\ldots,c_k$ are fixed real numbers.
 Then $p_\phi(t)=\log(e^{c_1t}+\ldots+e^{c_{k}t})$.

 In the case $c_i>\max_{j\ne i}c_j$, $p_\phi(t)=c_it+O(e^{-\Delta t} )$ where $\Delta=c_i-\max_{j\ne i}c_j$. \end{example}

 We now restate Theorem \ref{thm:strictconv}. \begin{thm*} Let $(X,T)$ be a mixing subshift of finite type with positive entropy.
 Let $\phi$ be a H\"older potential that is not cohomologous to a constant.
-Then there exist $c_1$ and $c_2$ such that for any $t\in\R$, and any $h\in\R^+$,
+Then there exists $c>0$ such that for any $t\in\R$, and any $h\in (0,1)$,

 \end{thm*}